lotannau/hello-world/README.md

 HNG 5: Everything

 I'm Lotanna.
 A designer.
-Minimalism and timeless desgn cut it for me.
+Minimalism and timeless designs cut it for me.

+Fin.